mj-jimenez/pandrugs-frontend/app/faqs/faqs.md

 <!-- ### What information does the report contain?<a name="report-info"></a>
 For more information, please check the [help](#!/help) page. -->

+### Does PanDrugs include drug-gene associations involving mitochondrial genes?<a name="mitochondrial"></a>
+Yes, the current version of PanDrugsdb includes 55 drug-gene associations between 13 mitochondrial genes and 22 drugs.

 ### Can I input a VCF containing only germline variants?<a name="only-germline"></a>
 Currently, **PanDrugs requires that your VCF contains somatic variants** in order to generate a drug ranking.
 Germline variants are used to annotate ranked drugs according to the recommendations provided by the [Clinical Pharmacogenetics Implementation Consortium (CPIC)](https://cpicpgx.org), which are retrieved via [PharmCAT](https://pharmcat.org).